-Most importantly, with the help of local community groups we will focus on understanding how we can best support our customers with vulnerability through this transition.
+Most importantly, with the help of local community groups we will focus on understanding how we can best support our vulnerable customers through this transition.

-Our innovation projects, including OpenLV and Future Flex, have shown that communities are interested in understanding better how their local electricity network operates.
+Our innovation projects, including OpenLV and Futureflex, have shown that communities are interested in understanding better how their local electricity network operates.
 They are wanting to find ways to participate in the decarbonisation of the energy system in order to benefit their own communities.

-Through our innovation programme, we want to build on our existing work and explore more ways of supporting our communities and customers with vulnerabilties.
+Through our innovation programme, we want to build on our existing work and explore more ways of supporting our communities and vulnerable customers.

-We will focus on understanding how we can best support our customers with vulnerabilities through this transition.
+We will focus on understanding how we can best support our vulnerable customers through this transition.